Golf0ned/cs394-chatgpt-test/README.md

 # ChatGPT Test

-***still writing more, just pushing so it's not just blank

 Testing if ChatGPT prototypes, or if it generates LLM salad.

 The goal was to prototype [FlashSwarm](https://github.com/394-s24/FlashSwarm) within an hour of time.